tenphi/numl-storybook/public/pages/storybook/converters/code.md

 # Code snippets

-All code snippets in this Storybook are rendering in runtime using this converter.
+All code snippets in this Storybook are rendered in runtime using this converter.

 It's required to use `<pre>` or `<textarea>` tag inside [nu-markdown](../../reference/elements/nu-markdown.md).
 This prevents the rendering of content by the browser.